Program_Bachelor of Kinesiology

 Minimum average of 60% with no mark below 50% in:

-• English Language Arts 30-1 (or ENGL 095 or equivalent)
+• English Language Arts 30-1

-• Biology 30 (or BIOL 095 or equivalent)
+• Biology 30

-• Subject from Group A or C (or equivalent)
+• Subject from Group A or C

-• Subject from Group A or C (or equivalent)
+• Subject from Group A or C

-• Subject from Group B, C, or Physical Education 30 (5 credit), or Recreation Leadership (REC) Advanced Level-Career and Technology (or equivalent)
+• Subject from Group B, C, or Physical Education 30 (5 credit), or Recreation Leadership (REC) Advanced Level-Career and Technology

-*Mathematics 30-2 is acceptable for admission as a Group C subject, however only one of Mathematics 30-1 and Mathematics 30-2 may be used for admission purposes.
+*Mathematics 30-2 is acceptable for admission as a Group C subject; however, only one of Mathematics 30-1 and Mathematics 30-2 may be used for admission purposes.

 *Only one Language other than English is accepted for admission.